wp-plugins/bj-lazy-load/readme.txt

 Author URI: http://twitter.com/bjornjohansen
 Requires at least: 3.5
 Tested up to: 4.0
-Stable tag: 0.7.3
+Stable tag: 0.7.5

 Lazy loading makes your site load faster and saves bandwidth.
 Uses jQuery and degrades gracefully for non-js users.
 Works with both images and iframes.

 == Description ==
 Lazy loading makes your site load faster and saves bandwidth.

 This plugin replaces all your post images, post thumbnails, gravatar images and content iframes with a placeholder and loads the content as it gets close to enter the browser window when the visitor scrolls the page.
+Also works with text widgets.

 You can also lazy load other images and iframes in your theme, by using a simple function.